Compact Range Quiet Zone Modelling: Quantitative Assessment using a Variety of Electromagnetic Simulation Methods

 The challenges, goals, and assumptions for this development are listed, the high-level implementation concept is described, and resulting measured data are presented.

-Copyright 2015 IET.
+Copyright 2015 IEEE.
 Reprinted from The Loughborough Antennas and Propagation Conference, 2015.